SherifKamalSalem/Instap/README.md

 # Instap
-A social network app for sharing photos and videos built with Firebase.
+A real time social network app for sharing photos and videos built with Firebase with caching functionality.

+# Features
+- Sign in & sign up (facebook & google+ authentication coming soon)
+- Post text with photo and emojis (video coming soon)
+- Like and Comment
+- User Profile with followers number and previous posts
+- Follow Other users and see what they share
+- Search for any user (searching for post coming soon)
+- Logout

 # Screenshots